Finnish Lakeland: Demarcation

-The district occupies most of the central and East Finland and is bounded to the south by the Salpausselkä Ridges.
+The district occupies most of central and East Finland and is bounded to the south by the Salpausselkä Ridges.
 These ridges are terminal moraines, which trap networks of thousands of lakes separated by hilly forested countryside.

 The lake district turns into the Coastal Finland district to the West and Northwest, and is bounded by the Upland Finland to the North.

 The lake landscape continues to the East and extends into Russia (Karelian Isthmus and Republic of Karelia).

 Finnish Lakeland stretches approximately 370 kilometers from south to north and about 350 kilometers from east to west.

 Lakes

 A summer cottage ("mökki") on a lake island.

 Lakes occupy about 25% of the Lakeland.
 Much of the territory is forested and has a low population density.
-The cities in the region are Imatra, Joensuu, Jyväskylä, Kuopio, Lappeenranta, Mikkeli, Pieksämäki, Savonlinna and Varkaus.
+The main cities in the region are Imatra, Joensuu, Jyväskylä, Kuopio, Lappeenranta, Mikkeli, Pieksämäki, Savonlinna and Varkaus.
 Since lakes formed the main transport route in earlier times, urban areas are often located on lakeshore, occasionally even on isthmuses or peninsulas, e.g. Varkaus, Savonlinna and Kuopio.
 The lakes often have extremely convoluted coastlines and consist of several nearly separate stretches of open water (selkä) connected by narrow sounds.
 Thus, they can connect large areas along shores and their hinterlands.

 Because no set definition of what constitutes a lake and no procedures for counting the number of lakes exist, it has been impossible to ascertain exactly how many lakes the region has.
 There are, however, at least 55,000 lakes that are at least 200 metres wide.

 If lake is defined to be a body of standing water larger than 500 square metres, then there are 187,888 lakes in Finland.
 On average, there are 40 lakes per 100 square kilometres in the district.
 The lake number density is largest north of the Lake Inari, up to 1,000 per 100 square kilometres, so that the area is sometimes called Lampi-Suomi (Pond Finland, Finnish pond district).